Frequently Asked Questions

 The audio samples are in the OGG Vorbis file format.
 There are many media players available that support this format; a popular free player is the VLC media player, which is available for MacOS X, Windows and Linux.
 Other alternatives, like plugins for the Windows Media Player or Quicktime, are available from the Vorbis homepage.
 The web browser Firefox can play OGG Vorbis files since version 3.1 natively.

 Remark: To have OGG files automatically played by Safari, you must force Quicktime to update its MIME settings, by first deactiviting and then activiting again the OGG format in the "Audio" section of "Quicktime Settings/Advanced/MIME Settings".
+This does not work on Mountain Lion, however; use Friefox or the VLC player on Mountain Lion and later.

 9 Where can I find other sites with free sheet music?